 About Niles Bolton

-Niles Bolton defines success by how well a project realizes the vision of its clients, and how well a project fulfills the needs of the people who live in, work in, or visit a given space.
-Rather than an aesthetic matter, this firm sees architecture as a process of listening, analyzing, and engaging each client; design is a system of applied knowledge and experience, helping to achieve true collaboration and long-lasting relationships with active members of a community.
+Niles Bolton defines success by how well a project realizes the vision of its clients and how well a project fulfills the needs of the people who live, work, or experience a given space.
+Rather than focusing strictly on aesthetics, this firm sees architecture as a process of listening, analyzing, and engaging each client.
+For the company, design is a system of applied knowledge and experience, helping to achieve true collaboration and long-lasting relationships with active members of a community.
 With each design, the firm aims to put artistry, style, and functionality into an inspired balance while meeting clients’ unique sets of preferences and needs.
-Niles Bolton began in 1975, at a time when around 50 percent of Atlanta architects were jobless, and today the team is led by a number of promising principals.
-Niles Bolton (AIA) is the chairman and CEO, and Ray Kimsey (AIA, LEED, AP) is the firm’s president.
+Niles Bolton began in 1975 at a time when around 50 percent of Atlanta architects were unemployed.
+Today, the team is led by a number of promising principals: G. Niles Bolton (AIA), the chairman and CEO, and Ray Kimsey (AIA, LEED, AP), the firm’s president.

-In Atlanta, Niles Bolton Associates created a 90k-square-foot office for Byers Engineering Company.
-The building is four stories high and consists of limestone, precast concrete, and sloping, glass facades.
+In Atlanta, Niles Bolton Associates created a 90,000-square-foot office for Byers Engineering Company.
+The building is four stories high and consists of limestone, precast concrete, and sloping, glass façades.
 Inside, the building contains meeting areas, flexible workspaces, communal areas, and break and recreation areas.
-The goal of the project was to deconstruct the basic box, with the four-story design inspired by a rectangle made of precast concrete: removing particular segments of “the box” creates a sloped structure, where glass windows overlook the sprawling landscape beneath.
+The goal of the project was to deconstruct the basic box, with the four-story design inspired by a rectangle made of precast concrete: removing particular segments of “the box” creates a sloped structure where glass windows overlook the sprawling landscape beneath.
 Deliberately imbalanced in some areas but solid at its core, the design for this building achieves a unique tension.
-The atrium includes a grand staircase, and a combination of hard shapes with natural curves emphasizes the notion of deliberate imbalance.
-In Atlanta, the firm also designed 3445 Peachtree, UH Midtown, Camden Places, the Home Depot Little Apron Academy, and office structures for Freeman Mathis & Gary, LLP, which consists of a dual-level interior bridged by a large and central staircase.
-The space is comfortable but professional, a tone that reflects the work of the law firm inhabiting it, and it includes areas reserved for meetings and trainings, a boardroom, and even a mock courtroom.
-The client sought a design that would reinforce its values, and Niles Bolton Associates fulfilled the request with a final office design that is modern, efficient, and professional.
+The atrium includes a grand staircase and a combination of hard shapes with natural curves emphasizes the notion of deliberate imbalance.
+The firm’s other projects in the city include the 3445 Peachtree, UH Midtown, Camden Places, the Home Depot Little Apron Academy.
+The firm also led the design of an office building for Freeman Mathis & Gary, LLP.
+The project consists of a dual-level interior bridged by a large and central staircase.
+The space is comfortable but professional, a tone that reflects the work of the law firm inhabiting it, and it includes areas reserved for meetings and training sessions, a boardroom, and even a mock courtroom.
+The client sought a design that would reinforce its values, and Niles Bolton Associates fulfilled the request with a resulting architectural plan that is modern, efficient, and professional.

 5G Studio Collaborative